Can I dazzle you with some statistics?

 If you’re not sending your marketing emails from a platform designed to support all of the above deliverability-boosting practices, the best thing to do right now is to find one.

 Of course, we’d recommend you give Drip a close look while you’re looking.
-(It’s free for the first 21 days for everyone, and free forever for up to 100 contacts.)
+(It’s free for up to 100 contacts if you’d like to test it out.)

 From there, there’s so much more you can do to ensure your subscribers are receiving the most relevant and persuasive content for them at that moment: behavior-triggered emails, automation workflows that automatically segment contacts into the right buckets, smart links that let subscribers choose their own adventure.